Promoting Digitalisation Among Teacher Educators in Europe

 – Euopean Parliament, 2020

-• to train and support teacher educators more hands-on in their digital professional development
+- train and support teacher educators in digital teaching

-• to pool European resources and create spaces for exchange of good practices and reflective dialogue
+- create spaces for good practice exchange and reflective dialogue